-As the overall trend is for house prices to keep rising, opportunities for first-time buyers to get a leg up on the property ladder appear to be harder to come by.
+As the overall trend is for house prices to keep rising, opportunities for first-time buyers to get a leg up on the property ladder can be harder to come by.

-The shared ownership scheme, which was introduced by the government, is designed to help families on lower incomes to become home owners.
+The shared ownership or part rent, part buy scheme was introduced by the government and is designed to help individuals and families on lower incomes to become homeowners.

-However, in recent times more and more people from all backgrounds are taking up shared ownership or using the government's Help to Buy scheme to get on the property ladder.
+However, in recent times more and more people from all backgrounds are taking up shared ownership or using the government's Help to Buy Equity Loan scheme to get on the property ladder.

 The meaning of shared ownership isn’t always clear, however in the government shared ownership scheme, homes are provided through a housing association.
-They work by offering first-time buyers a share of the property ownership.
+They work by offering first-time buyers a share in the ownership of the property.

 You can buy a share of between 25% and 75%, and then pay rent (less than the rate charged on the open market) on the remaining share.

-The shared ownership scheme is only open to first-time buyers, or those who used to own a home but can't afford one anymore.
+The shared ownership scheme is open only to first-time buyers, or to those who used to own a home but can't afford one anymore.

-Further to this, the scheme is only open to those on salaries lower than £60,000 per year, or £90,000 a year in London.
+Further to this, the scheme is open only to those on salaries lower than £80,000 per year, or £90,000 a year in London.

-You need less of a deposit which makes the shared ownership scheme can be one of the cheapest ways to get your first step on the property ladder.
+You need less of a deposit which makes the shared ownership scheme one of the cheapest ways to get your first step on the property ladder.

 If you can afford to put up more and keep up with the monthly mortgage repayments then it might be worth going for a 75% share, but you'll need to factor in the cost of rent for the remaining share.